flokoe/bash-hackers-wiki/docs/scripting/basics.md

 executes a file with a #!/bin/bash shebang, the shebang itself is ignored, since the first character is a hashmark \"#\", which indicates a comment.
 The shebang is for the operating system, not for the shell.
-Programs that don\'t ignore such lines, may not work as shebang driven interpreters.
+Programs that don't ignore such lines, may not work as shebang driven interpreters.

 \<WRAP center round important 60%\> [**Attention:**]{.underline}When the